MaxWanless/max-wanless-trailblzr/README.md

 ## ✨ Features

-- Browse provincial parks in Ontario
+- Browse provincial parks in Ontario.
-- Retrieve information about parks like contact information, highlights and trails
+- Retrieve information about parks like contact information, highlights and trails.
-- Create an account to favourite parks of your choosing
+- Create an account to favourite parks of your choosing.

 ## 📸 Screenshots

 <img align="left" alt="Screenshots" width="100%" src="./client\src\assets\screenshots\laptop_&_Iphone.png" />
+desktop and mobile dashboards
 <br />

-## ⚙️ Installation Instructions
+## ⚙️ Setup Instructions

 - Follow this [link](https://www.youtube.com/watch?v=2_HZObVbe-g&t=1s&ab_channel=GoogleMapsPlatform) to learn how to obtain a google maps API key.
 - Download or clone the project repository.
 - In the client folder create a `.env` file with the following variables:
   - `REACT_APP_API_URL` The url for your API server
   - `REACT_APP_GOOGLE_API_KEY` The API key obtained above.
 - In the server folder create a `.env` file with the following variables:
   - `PORT` The port you wish your API server to run on. (eg. "5050")
   - `BACKEND_URL` The url for your API server. (eg. "http://localhost")